Waterford

 Historically the site of a Viking settlement, Waterford's medieval defensive walls and fortifications include the 13th or 14th century Reginald's Tower.
-The medieval city was attacked several times, and earned the motto Urbs Intacta Manet ('The Untaken City'), after repelling one such 15th century siege.
-Waterford is known for its former glassmaking industry, including at the Waterford Crystal factory, with decorative glass being manufactured in the city from 1783 until early 2009 when the factory closed following the receivership of Waterford Wedgwood plc.
-The Waterford Crystal visitor centre was opened, in the city's Viking Quarter, in 2010 and resumed production under new ownership.
+The medieval city was attacked several times, and earned the motto Urbs Intacta Manet ('The Untaken City'), after repelling the Siege of Waterford in the 15th century.
+Waterford is known for its glassmaking industry, including at the Waterford Crystal factory, with decorative glass being manufactured in the city from 1783 until early 2009 when the factory closed following the receivership of Waterford Wedgwood plc.
+The Waterford Crystal visitor centre was opened, in the city's Viking quarter, in 2010 and resumed production under new ownership.
 As of the 21st century, Waterford is the county town of County Waterford and the local government authority is Waterford City and County Council.